LuisLuii/fastapi-crud-template-generator/README.md

 ---

 This project will generate CRUD code from you Sqlalchemy model.
-Which supports:
+Which supports following api:

 - Get one
 - Get many